 “Always,” he replied.

-The portal pressed against her shield like the weight of ten thousand heavy bricks.
-Her hooves dug into the ground and the cobblestone beneath her started to crack from the pressure.
-She couldn’t see much since she was leaning heavily into the shield, but blue sparks of arcane energy were arcing into the ground all around her.
+The portal slammed against her shield like the weight of ten thousand heavy bricks.
+Her feet dug into the ground and the cobblestone beneath her started to crack from the intense energy.
+She couldn’t see much since she was leaning heavily into the shield, but blue sparks of aethereal energy were arcing into the ground all around her.

 “That’s it, almost there!”

 She heard Syanna yelling over the sound of the portal and then more weight pressed against her.
-She pressed back as hard as she could and again her hooves sank lower into the street.
-She couldn’t be sure, but she felt like she might actually be pushing Dalaran out of the sky.
-Fynn empowered her with the Light and the weight suddenly felt lighter.
-The arcane energy started to fade and the portal stabilized.
+She pressed back as hard as she could and again her feet sank lower into the street.
+She couldn’t be sure, but she felt like she might actually be pushing Udiria out of the sky.
+Fynn empowered her with luminary magic and the weight did feel lighter.
+The aether energy started to fade and the portal stabilized.